deployexamples/ngnix-laravel/README.md

 ### Step 5: Verify Changes

-After reloading Apache and clearing the Laravel cache, visit your application’s URL to verify that the changes have been applied correctly.
+After reloading ngnix and clearing the Laravel cache, visit your application’s URL to verify that the changes have been applied correctly.

 ## CI/CD Pipeline Deployment